-Damage and decay are two of the most common problems dental problems people battle.
+Damage and decay are two of the most common dental problems people battle.
 Whether brought on by injury, poor oral hygiene, or bad habits, if you have a tooth that is weakened as a result of one or both problems, it’s imperative that you seek treatment as soon as possible.
 Why?
-Because the longer you wait, the greater chance you have of running into additional problems, such as the need for a root canal or extraction.
-At South Ridge Dental, you can achieve the help you need thanks to dental crowns in Lincoln.
+Because the longer you wait, the greater chance you have of running into additional problems, such as the need for a root canal or tooth extraction.
+At South Ridge Dental, you can achieve the help you need thanks to dental crowns in Lincoln, NE.
 These dental crowns can not only restore your smile, but they can provide the added protection your tooth needs.
-If you’re ready to do something about your weakened tooth, contact our office today to schedule an appointment.
+If you’re ready to do something about your weakened tooth, contact our dental office today to schedule an appointment.

 Whether it’s a cracked, chipped, discolored, or severely decayed tooth that is bothering you, our team of experienced dentists can use dental crowns to restore and rebuild your natural tooth.
 Using custom-made restorations, your dental crown will fit over your tooth, preserving the remaining structure while rebuilding it.
 This will allow you to retain the functionality and confidence you need to eat, chew, and speak clearly.